+The earliest mention of the hot dog appears at the height of the Roman Empire.
 According to some sources, the first hot dog was created all the way back at the peak of the Roman Empire.
 Emperor Nero’s cook, Gaius, is said to have taken the intestines of a pig that was mistakenly roasted with its innards still inside it.
 (Yuck)

-In the heat of the fire pit, the intestines swole, filled with air.
-Gaius had the genius idea to stuff the intestines with various game meats, and viola, the sausage was born.
-The sausage, of course, is a close relative to the hot dog family, making its roots almost noble in its origin story.
+In the heat of the fire pit, the intestines swell, filled with air.
+Gaius had the genius idea to stuff the intestines with various game meats, and voila, the sausage was born.

 2024